ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 Harvey types slowly and is searching for the book "Harry Potter and the Philosopher's Stone."
 When he opens the search screen, he sees a list of books, but the one he wants isn't there.

-He begins typing "Harry," and the app sends a new request for every letter he types.
-Finally, the results appear, but they only show matches for the complete word "Harry."
-Not finding what he wants, Harvey adds the word "Potter" to his search.
-Without pausing, he also adds the word "Stone."

-The app shows the results for "Harry Potter" and then for "Harry Potter Stone."
-Harvey is frustrated; the book he wants is not there.
-He starts removing each letter one by one until only "Harry" remains.
-He pauses for a moment, then slowly removes the rest of the letters.
+He begins typing "Harry" and he's not finding what he wants.
+Frustrated, Harvey adds the word "Potter", stop for a moment then adds the word "Stone."
+The results still don't show the book he's looking for.
+Harvey starts removing each letter one by one until only "Harry" remains.
+He pauses for a moment and then removes the rest of the letters.

-Lastly, he types "Harry Potter and the Philosopher's Stone," and the results appear.
+Finally, he types out "Harry Potter and the Philosopher's Stone," and the results appear.
 Harvey is happy; he has found the book he was looking for.

-## The Code
+## Prepare Requirements

 From Harvey store, you can observe the following scenarios:

 1. There was list of book initialy loaded, which might mean the server supports empty string as a valid search term.
-   - Possiple case is user clears the search box.
+   - Another case, user clears the search box.
    - Adding an option to allow empty string as a valid search term is a good idea.
 2. Typing "Harry" should only send one request for "Harry" and not for "H", "Ha", "Har", "Harr", "Harry".